Why Scotland’s the place to do great things with data

 Our community is well connected

-We have a strong presence in, and access to, many data-rich sectors offering the greatest global opportunities, including:
+We have a strong presence in, and access to, many data-rich industries offering the greatest global opportunities, including:

 Digital tech talent is readily available in Scotland